James-Vize/brute-force-detector/README.md

 # Brute Force Detection Tool

 ## Overview
-This project analyzes authentication logs to detect potential brute force attacks by identifying repeated failed login attempts from the same IP address.
+This Python-based tool analyzes authentication logs to detect potential brute force attacks by identifying repeated failed login attempts from the same IP address.

 ## Features
 - Parses log files for failed login attempts
 - Counts occurrences by IP address
-- Flags suspicious IPs based on a threshold
+- Flags suspicious IPs based on a configurable threshold
+- Sorts results by highest failed attempts
-- Generates a report of suspicious activity
+- Generates a timestamped report of suspicious activity

 ## Example Output
-IP: 192.168.1.10 | Failed Attempts: 5
+IP: 192.168.1.10 | Failed Attempts: 3
+IP: 10.0.0.5 | Failed Attempts: 3

 ## How to Run
 1. Place your log file in the project folder